Sambhaji Maharaj Biography- Thrilling History

 Fort of Janjira

-Murud Janjira became an unconquered fort of India.
+Murud Janjira was an unconquered fort in the history of India.
 It was situated in the Indian Ocean.
-The Navy chief of Sultan Nizam Shah, Rajaram Rao Patil built the fort of Murud Janjira.
+The Navy chief of Sultan Nizam Shah, Rajaram Rao Patil, built the fort of Murud Janjira.
 Its construction was completed in the 16th century.
 The fort has a total area of around 22 acres.

 The story behind how Siddhis captured the Janjira Fort

-Fort of Janjira has its own water resources inside with enough land.
+Janjira fort has its own water resources inside with enough land.
 Therefore, people inside the fort can survive for as long as they want without going outside the fort.

 He impressed Rajaram Rao Patil, so he allowed him to stay and invited him to become a part of the celebration.